KEHRA

 Advanced Technical Architecture and Ligature System

-One of the most significant strengths of KEHRA is its massive library of over 150 ligatures.
-This feature transforms standard text into custom-looking wordmarks with a single toggle.
-The ligatures are designed to create a seamless flow between characters, bridging the gaps in the parallel line system to create unified, interlocking shapes.
-This level of technical detail is essential for creating distinctive identities that feel bespoke rather than templated.
+The ligatures are designed to create a seamless flow between characters, bridging the gaps in the parallel line system to produce unified and interlocking shapes.
+This level of technical detail allows designers to build distinctive visual identities that feel bespoke rather than templated.

 Designed By